shelbyspees/speesblog/_posts/2015-03-16-enjoy-the-struggle.md

 category: learning
 ---

-I'm reading [*Apprenticeship Patterns*](http://chimera.labs.oreilly.com/books/1234000001813/index.html) by David H. Hoover and Adewale Oshineye.
+I'm reading [<i class="fa fa-book"></i> *Apprenticeship Patterns*](http://chimera.labs.oreilly.com/books/1234000001813/index.html) by David H. Hoover and Adewale Oshineye.
 I love that it's available to read for free online.
 It really captures the mindset that makes certain learners significantly more successful than the majority.

 In chapter 3, ["The Long Road,"](http://chimera.labs.oreilly.com/books/1234000001813/ch03.html#the_long_road) there's a great quote about embracing the journey to build that knowledge:

 >For every step you take toward mastery, your destination moves two steps further away.
 Embrace mastery as a lifelong endeavor.
 Learn to love the journey.
 >--George Leonard, Mastery

-This quote touches on quite a few clichés we've all encountered. ["You don't know what you don't know,"](http://googleblog.blogspot.com/2014/09/you-dont-know-what-you-dont-know-how.html) and as you start learning about the things you don't know, you find yourself facing this endless chasm of knowledge.
-To those who collect knowledge, it's overwhelming to think of all the things you'll never be able to wrap your head around. [(An example I encountered recently.)](http://waitbutwhy.com/2014/05/fermi-paradox.html)
+This quote touches on quite a few clichés we've all encountered. [<i class="fa fa-list-alt"></i> "You don't know what you don't know,"](http://googleblog.blogspot.com/2014/09/you-dont-know-what-you-dont-know-how.html) and as you start learning about the things you don't know, you find yourself facing this endless chasm of knowledge.
+To those who collect knowledge, it's overwhelming to think of all the things you'll never be able to wrap your head around. [(<i class="fa fa-list-alt"></i> An example I encountered recently.)](http://waitbutwhy.com/2014/05/fermi-paradox.html)

 You can't let your confidence depend on being smart and knowledgeable.
 Not only is it impossible to be knowledgable about everything, but we're going to continue to encounter new things to learn every day.
 Especially in software.
 Even if the buzzwords being dropped are just a slight deviation from whatever web framework is flavor-of-the-week, you're still not going to know what they mean the first time you hear them.